sorry-cypress/sorry-cypress/README.md

 - upload screenshots and videos to your own storage
 - browse test results, screenshots and video recordings
 - self-hosted - use your own infrastructure, own your data
-- integrate with GitHub or anything else via webhooks
+- integrate with GitHub, Slack or anything else via webhooks
-- ready to use Docker images, Kubernetes and AWS Cloud formation template
+- works on popular cloud platforms and your data center:
+  - Docker images
+  - Docker compose files
+  - Kubernetes Helm Charts
+  - AWS
+  - Heroku
+  - Google Cloud
+  - Azure

 ## Quickstart